 But one of your best bets?
-An online community built around your brand, of people who are invested in it in one way or another.
+A social media community built around your brand, of people who are invested in it in one way or another.
 And people who simply like you.

 In marketing terms, they’re the people in your target audience – your ideal customers – already in your marketing funnel.
 Which means that getting them to buy from you is a much shorter process – and much more effective.